archaephyrryx/jparse/README.md

 # jparse

-**jparse** is an experimental package consisting of a specialized library designed to parse a large volume of JSON objects in a consistent fashion.
-Unlike other libraries that provide JSON parsers, the use-pattern this project was designed to facilitate is specific enough to obviate any need for storing Haskell-based representations of JSON objects or values.
+**jparse** is JSON-parsing library designed to efficiently extract the value associated with a single **query-key** from large batches of JSON objects.

-The original and current scope of this library corresponds to a single use-case, in which the desired operation is bulk-extraction of the values associated with a single (constant) **query-key** from an input stream consisting of many individual JSON objects.
-As such, this project does not support extracting more than one value from any object, and is currently limited to extracting string-valued elements.
+Unlike full-feature JSON parsing libraries, **jparse** avoids converting input into intermediate representations.
+As such, this project does not support extracting more than one value from any object, and is currently limited to extracting string-valued elements only.

 Approach
 ========